5. Getting Support

 5.3 Live Support ChatCopy chapter anchor to clipboard

-If you completed the basic troubleshooting steps above and are still unsure what the issue could be, or just would like some assistance, then please do not hesitate to open a live chat and ask our awesome support guys a question! :)
+If you’ve completed the basic troubleshooting steps above and are still unsure what the issue could be, or if you would simply like some assistance, then please do not hesitate to open a live chat and ask our awesome support team a question! :)

 Starting a New Chat

-Once you’ve decided to begin your chat session, a window will pop up with a little survey that will better assist our team in helping you as quickly as possible:
+Once you’ve decided to begin your chat session, a window will pop up with a pre-screening survey that will better assist our team in helping you as quickly as possible.

-- What area would you like to talk about? – Select the topic that most closely matches your issue (General WordPress, Plugins, The Hub, Hosting or Other) and specify the product or service you’re having trouble with.
+- What area do you need support with? – Select the topic that most closely matches your issue (General WordPress, Plugins, The Hub, Hosting or Other) and specify the product or service you’re having trouble with.